 If the powdered milk is organic and of high quality made with no processing, it can be used for culturing milk kefir.
 If you are not sure about the quality of the milk powder, we don't recommend using it.

-Yes, got milk can be used to ferment milk kefir.
-It has the following benefits as compared to cow milk.
-Goat milk contains less casein than cow milk, which, for some people, can make the milk easier to digest.
 When introduced to stomach acid the proteins in goat milk break up into smaller particles than the proteins in cow milk which also may make goat milk easier to digest.
-Goat milk is naturally homogenized, meaning the cream will not separate as much during the culturing process.

 Lactose-free milk may not actually be lactose-free as they claim, but has lactase added, which makes the lactose easier to digest.
 We do not guarantee success with this milk.
 Avoid ultra-pasteurized milk for making milk kefir.